 But the trick is to nail the look, feel, overall messaging, the content, marketing materials, and most importantly, the calls-to-action both during the pre-launch, and during the upgrade period.

 If you ran a typical network marketing pre-launch for a direct selling company, it wouldn’t work.
 There would be multiple disconnects because the psychology and even the methodology of the pre-launch is so different.

 How you market during your pre-launch is not how you market to your independent distributor base post-launch.
 And this is one of the main reasons why having your internal marketing department create and run a pre-launch is not the best idea… unless they have ran multiple pre-launches previously.

 The #1 thing to keep in mind during the pre-launch is your target audience.
-And I’m going to go out on a limb and guess that it’s your typical mom, 35 years old, has 2 kids, drives a mini-van or SUV, her husband works, she’s active in her kids school, likes to play Words With Friends or CandyCrush occasionally, and she wants to earn income from home.
+And I’m going to go out on a limb and guess that it’s your typical mom, 35 years old, has 2 kids, drives a mini-van or SUV, her husband works, she’s active in her kids school, likes to watch some Netflix and plays some apps on her phone occasionally, and she wants to earn income from home.

 The ads and messaging you use to attract her into your pre-launch are created for the sole purpose of sharing, initially.

 You can’t just toss up ads like, “Join For Free!
 New Pre-Launch Business Opportunity!
 First To Market!”.
 You’ll attract the ‘get rich quick network marketers’, who you want to avoid in both a direct selling and a network marketing pre-launch.